AlinaBrode/am_lang/docs/plans.md

-* new note on bilingual titles
-  * review new text
-  * add picture
+* move posts from site to telegram channel

 # Site
-* link telegram channel and web site with small etudes repository + linkedin
 * roadmap to monetization
   * register a tip bin which we can post on out site
     * visit the idbank office, ask for merchant account